If you dislike marketing or simply find it a frustrating waste of time and money, this is written especially for you.

 Everyone’s happy.

-And this is better than marketing
+And this is better than marketing, too

-Business doesn’t have to be dull and uninspiring.
+Growing a business doesn’t have to be dull and uninspiring.
 It’s a choice.
 A really bad choice, but a choice nonetheless.

 With this in mind, there’s an obvious way forward.

-Follow your heart and your head
+Follow your heart and follow your head

 Follow your head: If you want to thrive, you’ll need to replace bullshit marketing with something better.